arvl130/nuxt3-ssr-firebase-auth-starter/README.md

 - This project is a starter template for Nuxt 3 projects using Firebase Authentication.
-  It uses [ID tokens](https://firebase.google.com/docs/auth/admin/manage-sessions) provided by Firebase which are then saved as cookies to handle authentication and route protection.
+  It uses [ID tokens](https://firebase.google.com/docs/auth/admin/manage-sessions) provided by Firebase which are then saved as cookies to handle authorization and route protection.

 - It builds on top of wobsoriano's